chdsbd/kodiak/docs/docs/features.md

 ## Merging Pull Requests
-When the automerge label (configurable via [`merge.automerge_label`](https://kodiakhq.com/docs/config-reference#mergeautomerge_label)) is applied to a PR, Kodiak will attempt to merge the PR.
-Assuming all GitHub Branch Protection requirements are met (status checks, reviews, etc.), Kodiak will merge the PR.
+When the automerge label (configurable via [`merge.automerge_label`](https://kodiakhq.com/docs/config-reference#mergeautomerge_label)) is applied to a pull request, Kodiak will merge the pull request if all GitHub Branch Protection requirements are met (status checks, reviews, etc.).

 You can disable the `merge.automerge_label` requirement by disabling `merge.require_automerge_label`.
 This means that as soon as your pull request meets the GitHub Branch Protection requirements, Kodiak will merge the pull request.

 Some required GitHub status checks may remain pending indefinitely.
 This is common for status checks that require manual approval or GitHub apps like the [WIP GitHub App](https://github.com/wip/app), which sets a pending status check until the PR title is updated.
 To prevent these status checks from blocking Kodiak's merge queue you must add them to `merge.dont_wait_on_status_checks`.